-Because occupations involving physical labor dominate the local economy, Alexandria is generally considered to be a blue-collar town.
-42.63% of the Alexandria workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Alexandria, you'll notice that it is more blue-collar than most other communities in America.
+42.63% of Alexandria’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Alexandria is a town of professionals, production and manufacturing workers and sales and office workers.
 There are especially a lot of people living in Alexandria who work in sales jobs (10.97%), teaching (10.66%) and management occupations (10.28%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.19% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle